 - Undergraduate students in all U-M academic units are eligible to apply.

-- Students must have a minimum cumulative grade point average (GPA) of at least 3.0, including Fall 2017 grades.
+- Students must have a minimum cumulative grade point average (GPA) of at least 3.0, including Fall semester grades.
 Anyone with a GPA below 3.0 will not be considered and should not apply.

-- Students must be either in their second-year (having completed three (3) full semesters at U-M by January 2018) or, in the case of transfer or non-traditional/junior students, be on track to graduate no earlier than December 2019.
+- Students must be either in their second-year, having completed three (3) full semesters at U-M by January.
+In the case of transfer or non-traditional/junior students, all students are on track to graduate no earlier than December of their senior year.

 - Students must be on the Ann Arbor campus in good standing during their scholarship.